NENO Mikulic is Split’s favourite sculptor.

 It fills his kitchen, artwork decorates the walls in the living room and what doesn’t fit, sits on the floor.

 Mikulic began as a cartoonist and draws with his left hand because he says he doesn’t want his art to be perfect – he even writes his signature backwards.

 Some of his work is upside down because he says upside down is a normal part of life.

-It’s difficult to imagine Neno as a major on the battlefield as he stands in his kitchen pouring wine and telling jokes in his broken English.
+As he stands in his kitchen pouring wine and telling jokes in his broken English, it’s difficult to imagine Mikulic as a major on the battlefield.

-He said: “My work is free from politics and social issues themes.
+He said: “My work is free from politics and social issue themes.
 This is the genuine spirt of Dalmatia – it’s a nostalgia for Croatia long before it became Yugoslavia.”